-Three studies (Graham 2004; Toomey 2001; Warburton 2000) reported bars withdrawing and/or lost to follow-up; none of these studies presented outcome data for the affected bars.
+Four studies (Graham 2004; Peltzer 2006; Toomey 2001; Warburton 2000) reported bars withdrawing and/or lost to follow-up; none of these studies presented outcome data for the affected bars.
+The information available on one study (Haworth 1997) is unclear as regards withdrawals or drop-outs.

-Intervention integrity and compliance (Table 13)
+Intervention integrity and compliance

-Seven studies examining server training reported the number of participants trained as a proportion of total servers; two reported training all staff, one trained 84% while the remaining four trained 50 to 60% of staff.
-One of the trials was of a mandated training policy, so it is assumed that compliance was high.
+Eight studies examining server training reported the number of participants trained as a proportion of total servers; three reported training all staff, one trained 84% while the remaining five trained 50 to 60% of staff.
+In one study (Toomey 2008) 85% of intervention establishments completed their comprehensive training course but only 28% of controls completed the reduced version of the training course that had been planned for them.
+One of the trials (Holder 1994) was of a mandated training policy, so it is assumed that compliance was high.

-The two studies examining health promotion interventions both reported that the extent of compliance with the intervention varied between premises for example, varying from displaying the information to actively distributing it, no further details are reported.
+Two studies examining health promotion interventions both reported that the extent of compliance with the intervention varied between premises for example, varying from displaying the information to actively distributing it, no further details are reported.
+The report of the study promoting breathalyser (Haworth 1997) use does not make clear whether promotion activities were completed in all premises.